 About me / contact

 The European Pirates are members of the Greens/European Free Alliance group.
-I am co-coordinating my group’s Digital Working Group.
-In the European Parliament I have been/am involved in negotiating the following digital legislation: Terrorist Content Online (TERREG), Digital Services Act, ePrivacy Regulation, European Digital Identity, transparency and targeting of political advertising, European Health Data Space (EHDS), Rules to prevent and combat child sexual abuse (“chat control”).
-The VoteWatch Influence Index ranks me as socially most influencial Member of the European Parliament working on digital policy.
+I was co-coordinating my group’s Digital Working Group.
+In the European Parliament I have been involved in negotiating the following digital legislation: Terrorist Content Online (TERREG), Digital Services Act, ePrivacy Regulation, European Digital Identity, transparency and targeting of political advertising, European Health Data Space (EHDS), Rules to prevent and combat child sexual abuse (“chat control”).
+The VoteWatch Influence Index ranke me as socially most influencial Member of the European Parliament working on digital policy.

 In court I am currently challenging the secrecy of EU surveillance research “iBorderCtrl”, the German law on data retention, the indiscriminate retention of internet access logs and indiscriminate chat control.